andersbjorklundjensen/applyr-app/README.md

 # Applyr app
-The applyr app is supposed to aid people who are searching for jobs to be organized.
+The applyr app is used for aiding people who are searching for jobs to be organized.

 ## Features
 - List of all jobs applied to